 If you try to dispose of it incorrectly, there’s a risk of harming the environment.

 When adding fuel to a log splitter, always ensure that you follow the instructions carefully and take necessary precautions.

 Adding Fuel to the Log Splitter

-- Fill the tank to three-quarter full
+- Fill the tank to three-quarters full

 - Extend the piston to its full length